New update of the World Income Inequality Database

-The newest version is part of the 2019–23 UNU-WIDER work programme on Transforming economies, states, and societies.
-The latest version builds on December, 2019 updates and is now more fully harmonized with source date.
+The newest version is part of the 2019–23 UNU-WIDER work programme and builds on December, 2019 updates.
+It is now more fully harmonized with source data.
 It also includes new data points and corrects minor inconsistencies.

 The WIID has long been used for research on global inequality, to analyse inequality trends across countries and to study the relationships between inequality and, for example, economic growth, foreign direct investment, real exchange rates, institutional development, labour regulations, economic sanctions, public sector expansion, political conflict, religiosity, and skilled migration.